Layr-Labs/eigensdk-rs/crates/services/bls_aggregation/README.md

     note over U: The user start the service
     U->>BLS: start()

+    note over BLS: Main loop is running in the background

     note over SH: ServiceHandle is returned when the service is started BLS->>SH: ServiceHandle